RafaelGB/Obsidian-ZettelFlow/docs/index.md

 ## How it works
 With your `.canvas` file, the plugin creates a workflow that will be used to generate new notes.
 The workflow is a directed graph where the nodes are the template files and the edges are the steps.
 The plugin will use the workflow to generate the UI.

+### Interconnected steps
+The steps are interconnected by the edges of the workflow.
+The edges are the links between the steps.
+The plugin will use the edges to generate the UI.

+Also, you can use the canvas groups to organize the steps.
+Every node inside a group will be configured as a child of the group node.
+The plugin will use the groups to generate the UI.

 ## Step configuration
 The initial step will be a selection of all the nodes marked as `root`.